L10 Web Stats Reporter 3.15

 Having an art show scan your slides is about the worst decision you can make in your art show career.
 When a show scans your slides, there is no attempt to color correct your images and they don’t even send you a CD so you can use them for other shows even if you wanted to.
 A great many artists are horrified when an art show scans and they see their images on ZAPP, and end up contacting me to prepare their images correctly.
 During the first year with ZAPP, I volunteered and corrected all the images for the artists who complained when Main Street Fort Worth and Milwaukee Lakefront had them scanned.
 At the 2006 NAIA show director's conference I did a presentation about how I achieve accurate color.
 At the 2007 show director's conference I did a before and after presentation using examples of what happens when a show scans the slides for unsuspecting artists, who then send them to me to be rescanned and corrected.
 Unbelievable but four years into the system, some shows are still offering to scan slides.
 I recently called a show director to ask about scanning and was told that they’re not responsible because they offer a disclaimer stating that they’re not responsible for the quality of the scanned images.
 If they’re not responsible than who is?
 I am when I scan slides for artists.

-I’ve found that some Giclée files from a printer don’t look accurate when the file is projected.
-Though the prints look good, the digital images may appear to have brighter highlights on the computer and in the jury room.
+I’ve found that some Giclée files from print houses don’t look accurate when the file is projected, though the prints look good, The digital images may appear to have brighter highlights on the computer and in the jury room.
+Some commercial printers scan paintings directly into the CMYK color mode (and convert to RGB to give you a file) and those images will never be 100% accurate for ZAPP because you can't add the color that is missing by converting from CMYK to RGB.
 What you can do is ask for any size proof print up to 11x14 and send it to me to scan.
-Then I can create a digital file for jurying and 35mm slides that's accurate to the original painting.
+I can create a digital file for jurying and for 35mm slides that is accurate to the original painting.

 top